 5. Wildseed Farms

-Wildseed is the largest working wildflower farm in the United States.
+Wildseed is the largest working wildflower farm in Texas.
 It has been operating in Fredricksburg Texas for 35 years.
 Their farm is over 200 acres and open year-round with no entry charge.
 They do, of course, ask photographers to be respectful of their crops.

-Wildseed Farms also sell sunflower seeds so that you can grow your own at home.
+Wildseed Farms also sell sunflower seeds so you can grow your own at home.
 The autumn beauty and chocolate cherry look amazing plus they have seeds for teddy bear sunflowers.
-All this in one of the largest garden centres in the Texas Hill Country.
+These Texas sunflower fields are in one of the largest garden centres in the region.

-Plus, Wildseed also have their own vineyards and a tasting room which is open daily.
+Plus, Wildseed has its own vineyards and a tasting room which is open daily.

 6. Mainstay Farm